curtis628/xenon-smartshop-example/README.md

 > The above builds `product-service` with gradle, and runs a single, standalone Xenon host located at port 8000 (with the id of `productHost-8000`).
 To get a fresh Xenon host instance (with no previous persisted state), replace the `gradle build` portion of the command above with `gradle clean build`.

 ## Build and Run review-service
-Similarly, to build a run `review-service` on port 8001, run:
+Similarly (in a separate command window), to build and run `review-service` on port 8001, run:

 ```bash
 cd review-service
 ./gradlew build && java -jar build/libs/review-service-1.0.0-all.jar --port=8001 --id=reviewHost-8001 --sandbox=build/tmp/xenon
 ```

-## Brief introduction to services (Domain Model)
+## Brief introduction to the services (Domain Model)
 The domain model for this "smartshop" is admittedly simple, but it does give a good example of how to use Xenon to build, and individually scale microservices that communicate with each other.

 A `Product` (defined by [ProductServiceState](./product-service/src/main/java/com/tcurt628/smartshop/product/ProductService.java#L27) ) consists of the following: